Lattay/chicken-msgpack/README.md

 An implementation of [MessagePack](http://msgpack.org/) for [CHICKEN scheme](https://www.call-cc.org/).

-Recently ported to CHICKEN 5 and cleaned up.
+Forked from [msgpack-scheme](http://github.com/hugoArregui/msgpack-scheme) and partially rewritten (ported to CHICKEN 5 and cleaned up).
+I kept the original license and most of the original API.
+However the byte-blob have been replaced with Chicken 5 native blob.

 Requirements
 ------------